EthanMik/Wall-Reset-Simulator/README.md

 # About
   This simulation was created in order to test the wall reset math in [mikLib](https://github.com/EthanMik/mikLib), The math can be found in js/distance.js.
 This simulation uses the coordinate system from [Path.Jerryio](https://path.jerryio.com/).
   Sensor offsets can be adjusted in js/script.js.
 Offsets are centered around robots origin.
+Sensor range used is 78 inches.